 Inventories are measured at the lower of cost and net realizable value.
-The cost of inventories includes expenditure incurred in bringing them to their existing location and condition, and capitalized borrowing costs.
+The cost of inventories includes expenditure incurred in acquiring the inventories in bringing them to their existing location and condition, and capitalized borrowing costs.

 Net realizable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and selling expenses.
-The methods of determining the net realizable value is estimated are as follows:
+The methods of determining the net realizable value are as follows: